rendrjs/rendr/README.md

 ```

-### TemplateAdapters
+### Template Adapters

 Provides a way for Rendr to utilize custom html templating engines.
-Rendr's [ViewEngine](https://github.com/airbnb/rendr/blob/master/server/viewEngine.js) will delegate to the TemplateAdapter.
-You can build your own to provide say Jade or Underscore templates.
+Rendr's [ViewEngine](https://github.com/airbnb/rendr/blob/master/server/viewEngine.js) will delegate to the [Template Adapter](https://github.com/airbnb/rendr-handlebars/blob/master/index.js).
+You can build your own to provide your template engine of choice (i.e. Jade or Underscore templates, etc).

 Rendr provides a Template Adapter for [Handlebars](https://github.com/wycats/handlebars.js)